platform-crew/locust-telemetry/docs/faq.rst

 **Q: Can I customize the metrics that are logged?**
     Yes.
 The plugin provides a method that can be used to add additional attributes.

+**Q: How long are logs retained?**
+    The plugin only emits structured JSON metric logs (not raw application logs).
+    Retention depends on your log storage system (Grafana Loki, ELK, Datadog, etc.).